 This is a follow-up on a previous blog post of mine.
 In my first post on Export Control Compliance I tried to explain what the ITAR is and why it’s important for defense contractors, manufactures and suppliers.

-Knowing or learning about it is all fine and dandy, and registering with the State Department’s DDTC is even better, but what we have learned from conversations with current customers is that discovering high-risk, sensitive USML related content is something that many organizations in the defense and manufacturing industries have struggled with in the past.
+Knowing or learning about it is great, but what we have learned from conversations with current customers is that discovering high-risk, sensitive USML related content is something that many organizations in the defense industry have struggled with in the past.

-Traditional, enterprise-class DLP and data discovery solutions are very complex to start and effectively use, are usually not flexible enough for large, complex IT infrastructures, and simply not cost-friendly on already small IT budgets.
+Traditional enterprise-class DLP and data discovery solutions are very complex to start and effectively use, and are usually not flexible enough for large, complex IT infrastructures.
+And to make matters worse, they are not cost-friendly on IT budgets.

 The first step in maintaining compliance with ITAR is discovering where the USML related content exists.
-Next, you have to secure it.
+Next, you have to protect that sensitive data.
 Failure to comply with ITAR can result in hefty fines and penalties, and in some cases imprisonment.

-StealthSEEK offers a simple-to-deploy, easy-to-use DLP and data discovery platform for identifying articles and services, outlined in the United States Munitions List (USML), across your file systems, enabling compliance for the Defense Industry.
+StealthSEEK offers a simple-to-deploy, easy-to-use DLP and sensitive data discovery tool for identifying articles and services, outlined in the United States Munitions List (USML), across your file systems, enabling compliance for the Defense Industry.